 As one of the fastest-growing municipalities in Canada, the town of Milton (the Town) is well-positioned to lead its community toward a cleaner future by recognizing the importance of its energy consumption and emissions.
 The Town has seized its opportunities to plan for a healthy future and engage as a leader in this growing field by developing a vision reflective of its key goals.
-To achieve the Town of Milton's vision as a strong and prosperous community, especially in the areas of economy, society, and the environment, the Milton Green Innovation Plan1 has been launched as the flagship program for the Town's commitment to responsible energy management and development.
-As part of this program, the Town has created a baseline review of energy usage and emissions and developed an action plan to ensure responsible resource management.
+To achieve the Town of Milton's vision as a strong and prosperous community, especially in the areas of economy, society, and the environment, the Milton Green Innovation Plan has been launched as the flagship program for the Town has created a baseline review of energy usage and emissions and developed an action plan to ensure responsible resource management.

 To further build on its commitment to sustainability, the Town brings forth recommended key actions and initiatives for Council approval through its Climate Change Work Plan on an annual basis, allowing for expanded efforts on environmental stewardship.
 These initiatives focus on integrating sustainability principles into both daily practices and long-term plans.
 Among these efforts are the Community and Corporate Energy Plan, Diesel-to-Electric Bus Conversion Pilot, Milton Transit Master Plan, and the Transportation Master Plan.
 Within the Climate Change Work Plan, it is noted that the Town has a goal to reduce greenhouse gas emissions (GHGs) by 20%.
 To achieve the goal, the work plan outlines specific approaches such as developing an electrification strategy for town vehicles, including transit.
-Additionally, the town of Milton is committed to reducing emissions in line with the Ontario Community Climate Action Plan (OCCAP).2
+Additionally, the town of Milton is committed to reducing emissions in line with the Ontario Community Climate Action Plan (OCCAP).

-1 The Corporation of the Town of Milton Green Innovation Plan
+&lt;sup>1 The Corporation of the Town of Milton Green Innovation Plan

-2 Ontario Community Climate Action Plan - March, 2023
+&lt;sup>2 Ontario Community Climate Action Plan - March, 2023